btwonion/Roler/README.md

 ## Self Hosting
 You can use this bot by urself too.
 Simply pull the [latest docker image](https://github.com/btwonion/Roler/pkgs/container/roler) and create docker-compose.yml.
-<br>Additionally you have to create a env file that works as a config.
+<br>Additionally you have to create an .env file that works as a config.
 Below you can see an example file.
-To create a role you have to add the role_id and role_emoji (as unicode) properties.
+To create a role you have to add the role_id and role_emoji properties.

 <details>
 <summary>.env</summary>